pombase/website/src/docs/documentation/advanced-search.md

 #### Disease

-Search the internal PBO vocabulary to find *S. pombe* genes whose human orthologs have been implicated in disease.
-Start typing 'disease associated' or the name of a specific disease, and choose from the autocomplete options.
+Search the Disease Ontology to find *S. pombe* genes whose human orthologs have been implicated in disease.
+Start typing 'disease' or the name of a specific disease, and choose from the autocomplete options.
+To retrieve all disease-associated genes, type or paste 'DOID:4'.

 #### Number of TM domains